Milton Road, Bloxham, Oxfordshire, OX15 4FR

-Price and availability correct as of 14/08/2018 at 14:39.
+Price and availability correct as of 16/09/2019 at 03:32.
 A management fee may apply, this is plot specific.
-All details should be checked with the Sales Adviser and confirmed with solicitors.
+All details should be checked with the Development Sales Manager and confirmed with solicitors.

 Bloxham’s local history and distinctive buildings, many of them within a conservation area, are celebrated in a small museum housed in a building dating back to the 14th century.
 The village’s clubs and societies range from reading and history to gardening and choral singing, and there are two traditional pubs, the Elephant and Castle and the Joiner’s Arms.
 To the south of the village, RAF Barford St John’s is a WW2 airfield that featured in the 1949 film Twelve O’Clock High.
 It is now used by the USAF as a communications centre.

 Weavers Fields is five miles from Banbury and five and a half from junction 11 of the M40, with Oxford around half an hour’s drive away.
 Bloxham is served by Stagecoach Service 488 between Chipping Norton and Banbury, and trains from Banbury run to Birmingham Moor Street and London Marylebone, both journeys of less than an hour, as well as to Manchester, Oxford and further afield.